Geeksltd/Olive/docs/Microservices/DevOps/Example-Jenkinsfile.md

 Below is an example of a Jenkinsfile.
 Comments have been added to describe what each section is and does.

+## TODO:
+- Utilize some of the notification plugins Jenkins has to be able to give some feedback, whether a failure or a success, about the build process.
+- Add a manual confirmation process right before the final step of the deployment process to avoid accidential live deployments?

 ```groovy
 pipeline
 {